crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/why-kirby-canvas-curse-is-my-favorite-kirby-game-1685778872/index.md

 Remember *Kirby 64*'s Shiver Star?
 The level that was eerily like a post apocalyptic earth, void of a civilization but certainly capable of supporting one, with post-industrial buildings like shopping malls and factories?
 Just imagine a whole game with that atmosphere instead of just a level, and you've pretty much described the atmosphere of *Canvas Curse*, an atmosphere that I just adore.
 While not explicitly creepy, it's a world of speculation with eeriness abound: The emptiness levels that you inhibit create dissonance between the events on screen make this painting of dream world feel like a nightmare, and I loved every bit of it.
 This dissonance with the game made me assume that *Canvas Curse* was a post apocalyptic Kirby game when I first played it because of the old footage of Kirby that played during the dash jump game and the void like level select music... yeah...

-When battling against bosses like Dedede, you're not just battling against Dedede, you're battling against a *soul-less Dedede under Drawcia's control. *Then it gets even creepier when you get to Drawcia herself… yeah...
+When battling against bosses like Dedede, you're not just battling against Dedede, you're battling against a *soul-less Dedede under Drawcia's control*.
+Then it gets even creepier when you get to Drawcia herself… yeah...
 It's a Kirby game first and foremost, with bright colors and a happy aesthetic, but from the eery, broken music to the slow melt into insanity as you enter Drawcia's world, it's clear that this game is not just sunshine and rainbows, with it's peak on her soul form, something i'd ever expect from a Kirby game.

 ***

 *Kirby Canvas Curse* is my favorite Kirby game because it's fun, creative, is executed very well, and is something so unique you can't help but admire it.
 Every time I see it, it puts a smile on my face and I bounce in glee about how fun and entertaining it was.
 I loved every bit of it, and I'm really glad to see Nintendo continue what is one of my favorite spinoffs with *Rainbow Curse*.
-I implore you to give* Canvas Curse *a chance, as it's really one of a kind.
+I implore you to give *Canvas Curse* a chance, as it's really one of a kind.

 ***

-[*Rockmandash *](/posts/)*is a reader on *[*TAY*](http://tay.kotaku.com/)* that finds himself writing a lot about Visual Novels or Anime at *[*Ani-TAY*](http://anitay.kinja.com/)*, but every now and then does a regular Video Game post like this for some strange reason.
+[*Rockmandash*](/people/reikaze) *is a reader on *[*TAY*](http://tay.kotaku.com/)* that finds himself writing a lot about Visual Novels or Anime at *[*Ani-TAY*](http://anitay.kinja.com/)*, but every now and then does a regular Video Game post like this for some strange reason.
 You can find this game on sale at *[*Amazon*](http://www.amazon.com/Kirby-Canvas-Curse-Nintendo-DS/dp/B00095LIC0/?ascsubtag=6cd5c727624368bd559e7f4b8eb780455ee81a22\&tag=kinja-20)* here.*